Disinformation in the Russian invasion of Ukraine: Allegations of NATO provocation

-Proxy war claims
+NATO proxy war allegation

-The Russian government accused NATO of waging a "proxy war" against Russia, because its members have sent military aid to Ukraine after the invasion.
+The Russian government has accused NATO of waging a "proxy war" against Russia, because its members have sent military aid to Ukraine after the beginning of the invasion.
 Russian state media falsely claimed that some Ukrainian military units fighting the invasion were under NATO command.
 NATO says it is not at war with Russia, but supports Ukraine's "right to self-defense, as enshrined in the UN Charter".
 Lawrence Freedman wrote that calling Ukraine a NATO "proxy" wrongly implied that "Ukrainians are only fighting because NATO put them up to it, rather than because of the more obvious reason that they have been subjected to a vicious invasion".
 He said that any weakening of Russia caused by the war would result from "Moscow's folly ...not NATO's intent".
 Geraint Hughes said that calling Ukraine NATO's "proxy" insults and belittles Ukrainians, denies their autonomy and implies they do not really have the will to defend their country.

 Countering claims of NATO waging a proxy war, it is pointed out that NATO states have actually been slow in sending weaponry to Ukraine, especially advanced weapons, and they prevented Ukraine from firing those weapons into Russia.
 NATO refused to enforce a no-fly zone over Ukraine, and the US told Ukraine to stop attacking refineries and early-warning radars in Russia.

-The Russian President has claimed that during the peace negotiations in Istanbul, British Prime Minister Boris Johnson was to blame for their failure after instigating Ukrainian diplomats not to sign any peace agreement that was about to be ratified.
-Davyd Arakhamia, People's Deputy of Ukraine, and Volodymyr Zelenskyy, President of Ukraine, denied the claim, clarifying that there was no agreement about to be signed, that the failure of these negotiations was due to the disparate positions between the two parties, and only after their failure and back in Kyiv, Boris Johnson did not at any time pressure the Ukrainian delegation to change its position.

-Russia has falsely asserted several times that Ukraine is not a sovereign country, but its government is controlled by foreign powers whose companies, banks and investment funds like BlackRock or Vanguard control a large portion of Ukrainian soil and forbid to bury Ukrainian corpses below it.
-However, under Ukrainian law, foreign market agents like corporations and individuals are not allowed to own Ukrainian land.